DGKSK8LIFE/News-Article-Templating-System/checklist.md

 11. Articles with dangerous characters are escaped
 12. Articles with dangerous characters are url encoded when hyperlinking
 13. Encoded URLs route properly
+14. Removed need to manually escape html characters (made method change so that html is escaped automagically and is stored unescaped in database)

 ## TODO